Question 1: When are applications due?

 Question 2: Is there an advantage to applying early?

 Definitely, applications are reviewed on a rolling basis.
-As such offers for interview and admissions are made continuously through the application cycle.
+Offers for interviews and admission are made continuously through the application cycle.
 Submitting all required documents early in the application cycle is of considerable advantage.

 Question 3: Will my file be reviewed if you have not received my letters and/or transcripts?